 The purpose of this P.A.C.E. ®-accredited five-part webinar series is to provide thorough coverage of key issues encountered when performing antimicrobial susceptibility testing (AST) within the clinical laboratory, including the detection of common and novel resistance mechanisms and the utility of antibiograms and antimicrobial stewardship in infection prevention.

-Part 1 of this AST webinar series is currently available on demand at https://www.pathlms.com/asm/courses/3662.
-Part 3 of the series will follow later in 2017.
+Part 1 and part 3 of this AST webinar series are currently available on demand.

 Level of Instruction: Intermediate.